briandidthat/dca/README.md

 # DCA

-This project demonstrates a basic trading contract that facilitates the creation and execution of trading strategies using 0x protocol
+This project demonstrates a basic vault contract that facilitates the creation and execution of trading strategies using 0x protocol